 Single securities

-For the single securities ESG Leaders strategy, UBS relies on a rule-driven data methodology for scoring and aggregating ESG data, with no fundamental research input.
+For the single securities ESG Leaders strategy, UBS relies on a rule-driven methodology for scoring and aggregating sustainability data.

-- Limitations – there are some widely acknowledged limitations to this process, including data gaps, differences in regional corporate disclosure, sector differences, differences between score methodologies with weighting of issues, etc.
+Limitations – there are some widely acknowledged limitations to this process, including data gaps, differences in regional corporate disclosure, sector differences and differences between score methodologies with weighting of issues.

-- Mitigations – UBS has developed a data processing methodology where UBS sources data from multiple best-in-class providers and aggregates it according to an internal methodology (see methodology paper described above).
+Mitigations – UBS has developed a data processing methodology where UBS sources data from multiple best-in-class providers and aggregates it according to an internal methodology (see methodology paper described above).
 UBS owns and calculates the proprietary process in-house so it is fully transparent and controllable.
-In addition, an independent academic SI expert advises the methodology committee.
+In addition, an independent academic expert advises the methodology development.

 Funds

-To be selected for an SI discretionary mandate or portfolio, the fund investment approach must fit into one of the SI strategies defined by UBS CIO in the Sustainable Investing Strategic Asset Allocation, e.g., ESG Leaders, Improvers, Engagement etc. (see UBS CIO white paper "Investing for returns and good").
+To select a fund for an SI discretionary mandate or portfolio, the corresponding fund investment approach must fit into one of the SI strategies defined by UBS CIO in the Sustainable Investing Strategic Asset Allocation, e.g., ESG Leaders, Improvers, Engagement etc. (see UBS CIO white paper "Investing for returns and good (PDF, 660 KB)").

 Single securities

 The majority of the single securities invested in UBS Manage SI follows an ESG Leaders approach.
-UBS maintains a database of corporate sustainability scores that indicate how well an issuer scores against a set of ESG-related metrics.
+UBS Chief Investment Office calculates corporate sustainability scores that indicate how well an issuer performs against a set of sustainability-related metrics.
 UBS has developed an in-house proprietary methodology to generate the scores.
-The process relies on data sourced from multiple best-in-class ESG data providers chosen based on their area of expertise.
-Our methodology is also in line with the Sustainability Accounting Standards Board (SASB) Materiality Map, which identifies the sustainability issues that impact value creation and financial performance.
-To be selected for an SI portfolio, the issuer must meet in-house criteria for inclusion in an SI universe as well as comply with relevant regulatory requirements.
-When issuers are no longer eligible, portfolio managers must sell those securities from SI portfolios (if they are held).
+The process relies on data sourced from multiple best-in-class sustainability data providers chosen based on their area of expertise.
+Our methodology is also in line with the Sustainability Accounting Standards Board (SASB, now ISSB under IFRS), which identifies the sustainability issues that impact value creation and financial performance across industries.
+To be selected for the Manage SI offering, the issuer must meet in-house criteria for inclusion in the eligible sustainable investing universe as well as comply with relevant regulatory requirements.
+When issuers are no longer eligible, portfolio managers must sell those securities from the Manage SI portfolios (if they are held).

 UBS does not currently vote proxies on behalf of investors in discretionary portfolios.
-UBS sources funds from external fund management companies and their ability to vote and engage is part of UBS's ESG funds assessment.
+UBS sources funds from external fund management companies.
+Their ability to vote and engage is part of UBS's sustainability assessment for funds.